 In Phillips’s mind, Dexter would have met his end, a true end, if he had stuck with the show.
 He told E!
 Online, “In the very last scene of the series… Dexter wakes up.
 And everybody is going to think, ‘Oh, it was a dream.’
 And then the camera pulls back and back and back and then we realize, ‘No, it’s not a dream.’
 Dexter’s opening his eyes and he’s on the execution table at the Florida Penitentiary.
 They’re just starting to administer the drugs and he looks out through the window to the observation gallery.”
 Maybe we are saying too much here?
 Would Phillips do what he says he’d do?

 Well, the main cast is set, that being Michael C. Hall.
-Other than that, Phillips, Hall, and company have been mum on who, if any, from the original cast will be back to share some screen time with Dexter.
+Who else from the original cast will be back to share some screen time with Dexter?
 Obviously, the only way they will be bringing back Jennifer Carpenter would be through flashbacks, but don’t count out David Zayas as Dexter’s best friend Angel Batista.
 Perhaps we will also see the return of Dexter’s ghostly advice giver, his father Harry Morgan, played by James Remar, although that currently seems unlikely.
-The actor said in recent interviews that he wasn’t asked back and that he’s disappointed about htat.
+The actor said in recent interviews that he wasn’t asked back and that he’s disappointed about that.
 Recent rumors say John Cusack could be in a starring role, but that has yet to be confirmed.